Randolph Turpin: Personal life

-However, as he was talented at boxing he was allowed to spend most of his time training for upcoming contests.
+However, as he was talented at boxing, he was allowed to spend most of his time training for upcoming contests because of the Kudos his winning of national titles brought to them.
 He stayed in the Navy until 1948.

-He was charged in 1945 with trying to commit suicide following a lovers' tiff with his then girlfriend Mary Stack after swallowing liniment.
+He was charged in 1945 with trying to commit suicide following a lovers' tiff with his then girlfriend Mary Stack, after swallowing liniment.
 Attempted suicide was at that time a criminal offence.
 However, the incident was investigated and was determined to be accidental.